 Course description.
 This is the first course of the macroeconomics sequence at CEMFI.
 In terms of topics, it focuses on the long-run behavior of economies.
-In terms of methods, it evolves around the neo-classical growth model and its variants.
-The material will be presented primarily from a theoretical point of view, with a secondary focus on empirical topics.
-As an introduction, we will devote the first two lectures to reviewing optimization methods in continuous time, which will provide you with the necessary tools to solve the models that we will see later in the course.
+In terms of tools, it evolves around the neo-classical growth model in continuous time, including many different variations.
+The material will be presented primarily from a theoretical point of view, but we will contrast model predictions with empirical facts.
+As a preamble, we will devote the first two lectures to reviewing optimization methods in continuous time, providing you with the necessary mathematical tools to solve the models we will see later in the course.